jj-zhu/jj-zhu.github.io/index.md

 ### Open positions
 - KTH Master thesis: if you are a master's student already enrolled in KTH and interested in optimal transport/optimization (theory/applications), state-of-the-art machine learning/optimization,  generative models, PDE/SDE, please feel free to reach out.
+Please attach your CV and transcripts (undergraduate and graduate courses) so I can judge the fit with the topics.
-- There are **currently no PhD or postdoc positions**.
+- There are **currently no PhD or postdoc positions** in my group.
 Future positions will be announced here when available.

 ### News and updates